The minimally extended Varying Speed of Light (meVSL): Observations

 This shift parameter is often used to investigate the VSL model.
-However, $R$ is the same both in GR and in meVSL.
-Thus, one is not able to use $R$ to constrain $b$ in meVSL.
+However, $R$ is the same both in GR and in the meVSL model.
+For this reason, $R$ cannot be used in the meVSL model to limit $b$.

 The optical depth to Thomson scattering is the integral over time of the scattering rate

 For instantaneous, complete ionization at redshift $z_{\Tre}$, one can calculate the optical depth \cite{Shull:2007az}